Somalia's first female mayor appointed in city of Beledweyne | Africanews

 List of other female mayors across Africa

-- Sierra Leone (Freetown) =
+- Sierra Leone (Freetown) = Yvonne Aki Sawyerr

 Go to video